GG666/Lecture/Chpater1 (C++_English).md

 ## reference

 A reference is an implicit pointer that is automatically dereferenced.
-A reference also act as a alternative name of a variable.
+A reference also acts as an alternative name for a variable.

 The value of reference must be assigned when declared it.
 ```C++